4paradigm/OpenMLDB/docs/en/app_ecosystem/open_mysql_db/quickstart.md

 }
 ```

-Compile and run directly, and you can view the database output results on the command line.
+Compile and run directly, and you can view the database output results in the command line output.

 ![go.png](./images/go.png)

-## Use a compatible Sequel Ace client
+## Use a Compatible Sequel Ace Client

-MySQL users commonly use GUI applications to simplify database management.
+MySQL users usually use GUI applications to simplify database management.
 If users want to connect to an OpenMLDB
-cluster, they can also use such open source GUI tools.
+cluster, they can also use such open-source GUI tools.

 Taking Sequel Ace as an example, users do not need to modify any project code.
 They only need to fill in the address and
-port of the OpenM(ysq)LDB service when connecting to the database, and fill in the username and password of the OpenMLDB
+port of the OpenM(ysq)LDB service when connecting to the database and fill in the username and password of the OpenMLDB
 service as the username and password.
-Then you can follow MySQL operation method to access the OpenMLDB service.
+Then users can follow the MySQL operation method to access the OpenMLDB service.

 ![sequel_ace.png](./images/sequel_ace.png)

-## Use a compatible Navicat client
+## Use a Compatible Navicat Client

 In addition to Sequel Ace, Navicat is also a popular MySQL client.
 Users do not need to modify any project code.
 They
-only need to fill in the address and port of the OpenM (ysq) LDB service when creating a new connection (MySQL), and
+only need to fill in the address and port of the OpenM(ysq)LDB service when creating a new connection (MySQL), and
 fill in the user name and password.
 The username and password of the OpenMLDB service can be used to access the OpenMLDB
 service according to the MySQL operation method.